Cheapside Park

-Cheapside Park was a block in downtown Lexington, Kentucky between Upper Street and Mill Street.
+Cheapside Park was a block in downtown Lexington, Kentucky, between Upper Street and Mill Street.
 Cheapside, originally Public Square, was the town's main marketplace in the nineteenth century and included a large slave market before the Civil War.

 Cheapside Park played a prominent role in the slave trade, many enslaved people sold here were moved to the lower South, or forced to work in the local areas.
 The local market served as a conglomerate of local slave traders, slaveholders, and other related individuals.

 Cheapside Park was renamed Henry A. Tandy Centennial Park, primarily due to local displeasure with the historical context and connotation of the former name.
-Since renamed, for previously enslaved Henry A. Tandy, it is currently home to the Lexington Farmers Market and popular events like Thursday Night Live.
+Since renamed, for previously enslaved Henry A. Tandy, it is currently home to the Lexington Farmers Market and popular events such as Thursday Night Live.

 History

 Cheapside was a major marketplace and one of the largest markets in the south prior to the American Civil War.
 One of the largest slave markets in the south existed at Cheapside, though it was detested by locals.
 Cheapside was also host to the sale of "fancy girls", young women of mixed race sold as sex slaves.
 "Fancy girls" were often transported to Kentucky, due to its reputation for being the largest supplier of these young enslaved women outside of the New Orleans area.
 However, many of these slaves were born and held within Kentucky's very own borders.
-The Cheapside slave market allowed slave traders the opportunity to purchase slaves for a low price, which encouraged movement for resale to a more fruitful and profitable market - the deep South.
-A pair of slave traders, Downing and Hughes, noted raising 57 percent capital on their sale of 13 slaves - purchasing the 13 individuals for $5,292.50, expending $257.72 during their travels to Natchez, Mississippi for resale, and receiving $8,695.00 upon final sale.
-The total profit, $3,144.78, was encouraging to Downing and Hughes - and eventually, these large returns on investment would encourage others to participate in the arbitrage of slaves, expanding the vastness of the slave trade.
-Louisville, Henderson, Paducah, and Maysville would become a departure point for many slave traders, their positioning upon the Ohio River would allow easy travel into the Mississippi River, and ultimately the lower South - the more profitable slave markets.
+The Cheapside slave market allowed slave traders the opportunity to purchase slaves for a low price, which encouraged movement for resale to a more fruitful and profitable market—the deep South.
+A pair of slave traders, Downing and Hughes, noted raising 57 percent capital on their sale of 13 slaves—purchasing the 13 individuals for $5,292.50, expending $257.72 during their travels to Natchez, Mississippi for resale, and receiving $8,695.00 upon final sale.
+The total profit, $3,144.78, was encouraging to Downing and Hughes—and eventually, these large returns on investment would encourage others to participate in the arbitrage of slaves, expanding the vastness of the slave trade.
+Louisville, Henderson, Paducah, and Maysville would become a departure point for many slave traders, their positioning upon the Ohio River would allow easy travel into the Mississippi River, and ultimately the lower South—the more profitable slave markets.

 The Kentucky General Assembly attempted to ban or at least cripple the slave trade in 1833 with the Non-Importation Act, which banned the importation of slaves into the Commonwealth for the purpose of selling them.
 The slave trade was outlawed in 1864.
 The Cheapside market continued until 1922 when it was declared a public nuisance and banned.

 Future President Abraham Lincoln was visiting his wife's family in 1846 when her father, Robert Todd, purchased five slaves at Cheapside.
 Lincoln may have been present during the auction.